TincanPipPip/Syd/README.md

 Some useful modules
 twig_tweak - helps in embedding blocks, views etc. within a page.
 At this point this is the workaround which replaces the use of panels.
-It also possible to embed views and pass contextual filters by providing a third argument in the drupal_view() function (see the link below). https://www.wdtutorials.com/drupal/theming/how-to-use-twig-tweak-module/#.Wyo5NnUrJhE lsinf_view_filter (Live theatre version) - it is a custom module we use to make the date range working.
+It also possible to embed views and pass contextual filters by providing a third argument in the drupal_view() function (see the link below). https://www.wdtutorials.com/drupal/theming/how-to-use-twig-tweak-module/#.Wyo5NnUrJhE

+lsinf_view_filter (Live theatre version) - it is a custom module we use to make the date range working.
 To get the filter working, first enable the module, create a view which is listing Event nodes (not performances as usually on What’s on) add the filter in views using the (field_run_date:end date as usually the event date on Events is a date range) and save it as exposed filter.
 Go back to the filter and choose the right option - usually the operator ‘In past including’ and leave the drop down empty (-Any-).
 Save.

 Other notes:
 When creating entities don’t use the word ‘cast’ as a machine name because it breaks the site.
 I haven’t researched this much in depth but I guess it might be related with the fact that the word ‘cast’ used in code means something and can be interpreted by the system as not just a simple word.
 Usually we keep all the view modes of a CT template in one file using the logic to check which view mode is used ({% if view_mode == "teaser" %} … {% endif %})
-Better exposed filters allow overriding the exposed filters label from the views better exposed filter settings on the views UI (it’s not done in code as it is in D7)
+Better exposed filters allow overriding the exposed filters label from the views better exposed filter settings on the views UI

 Glossary:
 CT/s - content type/s